pconrad-fb/markdown/markdown-dreams/docs/tools/tools-publishing.md

 [MkDocs](https://www.mkdocs.org/) is a static site generator that turns directories of Markdown files into a searchable, presentable website.
 Customizable themes, many of them provided by the community, provide Markdown extensions for reusing content and for formatting such as tabs and admonitions.

+!!! hint
+    According to its inventor, Tom Christie, "MkDocs" is spoken using "the 'Scottish pronunciation' - as in McDocs, McDonald, McGregor, etc."

 See also:

 - [Publish documentation with MkDocs](../../recipes/recipes-mkdocs/)